Sangeun44/Rhythm_Visualizer_Game/README.md

 The user has to tap the correct key at the correct time.

 ## Visulization Decoration
-The background moves according to the music.
+* buttons - will be transparent unless pressed, will have a special effect when pressed The background moves according to the music.

 It might be a bit distracting